supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 search "temp\\startup.bat"
 ```

-5. The results show data for three different tables:
-    - DeviceProcessEvents
-    - DeviceRegistryEvents
-    - Event

-    The *Device* tables are from Defender for Endpoint connector and *Event* table populates data from the Sysmon/Operational Windows Event Logs connected through the Agents configuration.

-    Since we are receiving data from two different sources - Sysmon and Defender for Endpoint.
-We will need to build two KQL statements that could union later.
-But our initial investigation, you will look at each separately.

-6. This detection will focus on data from Defender for Endpoint.
+5. This detection will focus on data from Defender for Endpoint.
 Run the following KQL Statement:

 ```KQL
 search in (Device*) "temp\\startup.bat"